Spring 2026: Phl 820 – Being and Time

 Protocol

 The class protocol should cover our discussion in class.
 Protocols should have a length of 2-3 pages (no more than 900 words), and they will in and outside of the classroom force us to have an ongoing reflection on our texts that we study for class.
 They can also include problems or questions that the writers had either with our class discussion or with the texts itself, but above all protocols should cover what I lectured about and what we discussed afterwards.
 Protocols should clarify and discuss selected issues in question.
-Protocols have to be sent out to everyone by Tuesdays at noon.
+They can raise questions.
+Protocols have to be sent out to everyone by Sundays at noon.
 Everyone will read the protocols before class.
 Please avoid late turn ins.
 The student who wrote the protocol will address questions during the first 15-20 minutes of the next class meeting.

 Presentation & Write-Up